Friday, January 11, 2013

 The American Home Menu Maker

 I started with the box itself.
 "The American Home Menu Maker", touted as "A Gift for Christmas She Will Like" is advertised as "just the thing to give those friends who take pride in the efficiency and appearance of their kitchens.
 It is one of the most practical and simple methods ever devised for making instantly available all the delicious recipes your friends gather from current magazines, newspapers and the grocer."
-Florence (1902 - 1996) was a writer; her early credits include a novel, a story Heaven's Gate, the basis for the film Our Little Girl, and many magazine articles.
+Florence (1902 - 1996) was a writer; her early credits include a novel, As Strange a Maze, a story Heaven's Gate, the basis for the film Our Little Girl, and many magazine articles.
 I was reminded of probably her most memorable article when her daughter forwarded a recent article from WellesleyWeston Online: "in her first job as a fledgling reporter, she interviewed Thomas Edison at the dawn of the television age.
 'I asked him whether or not this new invention had any future,' she recalled.
 "He said he thought it did.'"* After Florence was widowed in the late 60's, she began to write about Revenue Cutters.
 I don't think she thought about taking pride in her kitchen or particularly enjoyed cooking.
 She would have delighted in ski, skating or sailing gear under the Christmas tree, not so much The American Home Menu Maker.

 Caesar Salad, in my handwriting, and Hot Potato Salad, photo left, in Florence's handwriting, all contained some form of gelatin.
 The only vegetable recipes I found were for baked lima beans and her era's ubiquitous green bean casserole (frozen french cut green beans and cans of water chestnuts, French fried onion rings, and cream of celery soup).